RyanWu2233/Panorama/Losses.md

 ## LS GAN
 > Ref: "Least Squares Generative Adversarial Networks"
 > by Xudong Mao, Qing Liy1, Haoran Xiez, Raymond Y.K.
 Laux, Zhen Wang, and Stephen Paul Smolley, 2015
+The loss function of LSGAN is shown below.
+Unlike vanilla GAN, it tends to minimize the Pearson Chi-Square distance:
 > ![GAN_loss_eq2](./Images/Loss_eq4.jpg)
+Minimizing the objective function of regular GAN suffers from vanishing gradients, which makes it hard to update the generator.
+LSGAN can relieve this problem because LSGAN penalizes samples based on their distances to the decision boundary.
+The author also demonstrates that LSGAN is equivalent to minimize Peason Chi-Square distance and can Generate more realistic images.
+The benefit of LSGAN is good convergence behavior.
+The drawback of LSGAN is severe 'mode collapse' problem.

 TensorFlow code V2.1:
 ``` TensorFlow